ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ## Terminology {#terminology}

+There are a number of terms defined in [@!I-D.ietf-dmarc-dmarcbis, section 3.2] that are used within this document.
+Understanding those definitions will aid in reading this document.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as